Walk 10b - From Barking to the Thames, along the River Roding

 WAY POINT 4

-You pass the Newham Showcase Cinema on the right, and then the Beckton Sewage Treatment Works.
+You pass the Newham Showcase Cinema on your right, and then the Beckton Sewage Treatment Works.

 Link to information about ‘A13, Trunk Road to the Sea' by Billy Bragg